spryker/spryker-docs/docs/pbc/all/dynamic-multistore/202307.0/base-shop/dynamic-multistore-feature-overview.md

 When the new queue infrastructure is published, the store becomes visible on the storefront.

-## Assigning products and their prices
+## Assigning products and prices

-Products, along with their prices, can be assigned to a product using the Back Office UI or other methods of creating a new product in the system.
+You can assign products and their prices to a product using the Back Office UI or other methods of creating a new product in the system.
 This offers flexibility in managing the product catalog.

+The following image shows how you can assign a product to an already existing store.

 ![store-relation](https://spryker.s3.eu-central-1.amazonaws.com/docs/pbc/all/dynamic-multistore/dynamic-multistore.md/store-relation.png)

+The following demonstrates shows how you can assign a product price to a specific store.

 ![product-prices](https://spryker.s3.eu-central-1.amazonaws.com/docs/pbc/all/dynamic-multistore/dynamic-multistore.md/product-prices.png)